choral-lang/website/web/index.md

 ## Article

 If you're interested in programming languages, want to know more about how Choral works and how it relates to other works, please refer to the article **[Choreographies as Object](https://arxiv.org/abs/2005.09520)**.
+Choral has been influenced by previous work on [choreographic programming](https://www.fabriziomontesi.com/files/choreographic_programming.pdf) and the theoretical models that inspired multitier programming, like [hybrid logic](https://en.wikipedia.org/wiki/Hybrid_logic) and [Lambda 5](https://doi.org/10.1109/LICS.2004.1319623).
 </div>

 <div class="col-xs text-center">